Chart Color Schemes

 Albury - South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Albury - South, as per the latest Census, consisted of 67.6% houses and 32.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 83.2% houses and 16.8% other dwellings.
-Home ownership in Albury - South was at 36.6%, with the remaining dwellings either mortgaged (24.2%) or rented (39.2%).
-The median monthly mortgage repayment in the area was $1,517, higher than Non-Metro NSW's average of $1,430.
-The median weekly rent figure was recorded at $250, compared to Non-Metro NSW's $265.
-Nationally, Albury - South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Albury - South, as evaluated at the latest Census held in 2016, dwelling structures comprised 67.6% houses and 32.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro NSW's figures of 83.2% houses and 16.8% other dwellings.
+The level of home ownership in Albury - South was recorded at 36.6%, with the remainder of dwellings either mortgaged (24.2%) or rented (39.2%).
+The median monthly mortgage repayment in the area, as of 2016, was $1,517, which is higher than Non-Metro NSW's average of $1,430.
+Meanwhile, the median weekly rent figure for Albury - South was recorded at $250, compared to Non-Metro NSW's $265.
+Nationally, Albury - South's mortgage repayments are lower than the Australian average of $1,863, as of 2016 data.
+Similarly, rents in Albury - South are substantially below the national figure of $375.

 Frequently Asked Questions - Housing